kibook/s1kd-tools/tools/s1kd-sns/README.md

 -c
 Copy files in to the SNS subfolders instead of linking them.

+-D &lt;dir&gt;
+The flat directory containing the data modules to organize.
+By default, the current directory is used.

 -d &lt;dir&gt;
 The root directory of the new SNS structure.
 By default, the tool will